AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 </td></tr>
 <tr><th>[ SMVM](http://darcs.haskell.org/packages/dph/examples/smvm/)</th>
 <td>
 Multiplies a dense vector with a sparse matrix represented in the *compressed sparse row format (CSR).*  There are three variants of this program: (1) "primitives" is directly coded against the array primitives from package dph and (2) "vectorised" is a high-level DPH program transformed by GHC's vectoriser.
+As a reference implementation, we have a sequential C program denoted by "ref C".
 </td></tr></table>

 ### Execution on LimitingFactor (2x Quad-Core Xeon)

-Hardware spec: 2x 3.0GHz Quad-Core Intel Xeon 5400; 12MB (2x6MB) on-die L2 cache per processor; independent 1.6GHz frontside bus per processor; 800MHz DDR2; 256-bit-wide memory architecture; Mac OS X Server 10.5.6
+Hardware spec: 2x 3.0GHz Quad-Core Intel Xeon 5400; 12MB (2x6MB) on-die L2 cache per processor; independent 1.6GHz frontside bus per processor; 800MHz DDR2 FB-DIMM; 256-bit-wide memory architecture; Mac OS X Server 10.5.6

 Software spec: GHC 6.11 (from end of Feb 09); gcc 4.0.1